 Damages that a burn victim can potentially seek frequently include past, present, and future medical expenses, lost income and benefits, pain and suffering, scarring and disfigurement, disability, physical impairment, loss of enjoyment, and more.
 The amount of compensation that a victim will be able to receive will depend on the severity of the burn.

-- The defendant violated the duty of care owed to the plaintiff;
+- Defendant violated the duty of care owed to the plaintiff

-- The plaintiff’s harm was a direct consequence of the defendant’s carelessness; and
+- Plaintiff’s harm was a direct consequence of the defendant’s carelessness

 Most personal injury claims must be brought within the statute of limitations.
-This is a specific time period that defines when accident victims may take legal action, or otherwise their right to compensation probably will be barred.
-As a result, it is vital to consult a knowledgeable attorney as soon as possible if you or a family member has suffered a severe burn.
+This is a specific time period that defines when accident victims may take legal action.
+Otherwise, their right to compensation probably will be barred.
+It is vital to consult a knowledgeable attorney as soon as possible if you or a family member has suffered a severe burn.

 Many times, burn injuries could have been avoided if reasonable care had been exercised.
-If you or someone close to you has been hurt because someone else failed to take the proper precautions, it is important to seek the guidance of a zealous Fort Myers burn injury attorney.
-At Lusk, Drasites & Tolisano, our personal injury and wrongful death lawyers are committed to representing victims with the dedication that they deserve.
-We also represent individuals and families in Naples, Port Charlotte, Lehigh Acres, and Sarasota, among other cities.
-Call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation.
+If you or someone close to you has been hurt because someone else failed to take the proper precautions, it is important to seek the guidance of a zealous burn injury attorney.

 Our Florida personal injury lawyers are committed to representing victims with the dedication that they deserve.
 We represent individuals and families near Cape Coral, Fort Myers, and Naples.
 Call us toll free at (800) 283-7442.